Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Getting lost along your path is a part of finding the path you are meant to be on."
+> "Life is from the inside out.
+When you shift on the inside, life shifts on the outside."
-> — **Robin Sharma**
+> — **Kamal Ravikant**

 ---